factoryfx/factoryfx/README.md

 ## Introduction

-Factoryfx is a lightweight dependency injection framework that extends dependency injection with data injection.
+Factoryfx is a lightweight dependency injection framework that expands dependency injection to include data injection.
+Applications build with factory fx can benefit from the stateless design yet allowing for structural and data changes during runtime.

 Factoryfx is a replacement for:
-* **manuel dependency injection**
+* **manual dependency injection**
   * Order independence
   * Uniform application structure
 * **framework dependency injection (guava, spring, dagger)**